Catherine22/Frontend-Development/JavaScript/README.md

 }
 ```

-With object spread operator, you can separate the object effortlessly
+With an object spread operator, you can separate the object effortlessly.

 ```Javascript
 const { sedan, ...rest } = myGarage;